Shubham-Saboo/AI-security-assistant/backend/SETUP.md

 2. **Agentic AI Tools**:
    - `PolicySearchTool`: Search security policies with RAG
    - `LogQueryTool`: Query security logs with role-based filtering
+   - `ThreatIntelligenceTool`: Real-time web search for threat intelligence using Tavily
    - LangGraph agent that autonomously decides which tool to use

 3. **Security Controls**: